isxuowo/mcwiki/Energy-Generators.md

 ![Bio Generator](https://i.imgur.com/jKNlKFA.png?1)

 The Bio Generator produces between 1-27 kW based on the variety of plant matter provided.
-Each type of plant matter has a different power output, and each unique type of plant matter adds its output to the overall output (see bellow table).
+Each type of plant matter has a different power output, and each unique type of plant matter adds its output to the overall output (see below table).

 When Upgraded: Increases power output by 50%.